Interactive Investor

 Is InvestEngine safe?

 Yes.
-InvestEngine is authorised and regulated by the FCA.
-Eligible investments are protected up to £85,000 by the FSCS, and client assets are held separately from InvestEngine’s own funds.
+InvestEngine (UK) Limited is authorised and regulated by the FCA under firm reference number 801128.
+Eligible clients are protected up to £85,000 by the FSCS if InvestEngine were to fail — that cover never extends to market losses, which no compensation scheme protects against.
+Client funds are held in segregated accounts at UK banks and custodians, separate from InvestEngine’s own money.
 As a newer platform it has less operational history than ii, but its regulatory standing is equivalent.

 Is Interactive Investor good for beginners?

 ii can work for beginners who want access to a broad range of assets, but the £5.99/month Core plan makes it expensive relative to portfolio size when you’re starting out.
-The free regular investing feature makes monthly contributions viable.
+Free regular investing makes monthly contributions viable — though it covers purchases only, draws on a restricted list of FTSE 350 shares, selected investment trusts and ETFs, and sterling-listed funds, and selling is charged at the normal rate.
 That said, beginners with small portfolios and ETF-only needs are generally better served by InvestEngine’s zero-cost platform while building up — at that point ii’s flat fee becomes proportionally small and the switch is easy.

 Can you buy Vanguard ETFs on InvestEngine?